-Interchange actively seeks feedback both positive and negative from you, our staff, other service providers and the community.
-Interchange is committed to providing high-quality services to people living with disabilities, but sometimes we get it wrong.
+Interchange actively seeks feedback both positive and negative from you, our employees, other service providers and the community.
+We are committed to providing the best services possible, but sometimes we get it wrong.
 You can let us know where we have made a mistake by making a complaint.

 We take complaints very seriously and welcome them as an opportunity to improve the services we provide.

 What can I make a complaint about?

 You have a right to complain to Interchange about any incident or issue that happens during your support or in connection with your services.

 We are committed to upholding your rights, including the right to:

 - Be free from any consequences following a complaint, such as any changes or cancellations to your services.

 - Be supported to report your complaint to someone else if you are not satisfied with the way we respond to a complaint.